metabase/metabase/docs/developers-guide/driver-changelog.md

   Honey SQL version) has been removed; replace all usages with the two-arity version.
 Honey SQL 2 has been the only supported version since Metabase 0.49.0.

-- `:foreign-keys` driver feature was removed. `:metadata/keys-constraints` should be used for drivers that support foreign key relationships reporting during sync.
-Implicit joins are now dependent on `:left-join` instead.
-Feature's default value is true for `:sql` based drivers.
+- The `:foreign-keys` driver feature has been removed. `:metadata/keys-constraints` should be used for drivers that support foreign key relationships reporting during sync.
+Implicit joins now depend on the `:left-join` feature instead.
+The default value is true for `:sql` based drivers.
 All join features are now enabled for `:sql` based drivers by default.
 Previously those were dependent on `:foreign-keys`.
 If your driver does support `:left-join`, also remapping and implicit joins tests will run with it.